 Now‚ we see it here as well‚ where Harris alleges that JPMorgan – the nation’s largest bank – engaged in something known in the legal world as “sewer service litigation.”
 That is‚ in many cases‚ the bank didn’t even bother to notify the customer that he or she was being sued.

 The goal‚ allegedly‚ was to obtain hard and fast judgments before the customer could defend themselves so that the bank could begin garnishing the customer’s wages in order to collect the outstanding debt.

 So aggressive were these filings that the bank reportedly filed about 100‚000 of them between 2008 and 2011 just in California alone.
 In a single day‚ the Attorney General’s office noted that the bank filed some 470 credit card collection lawsuits in the state.
 Harris said this amounted to a “debt collection mill.”

 As if all of this wasn’t enough‚ Harris also alleges that the bank was careless with consumers’ personal information in court filings‚ openly revealing credit card numbers in a way that could have exposed many people to identity theft.

 A bank spokesman said the firm halted its credit card lawsuits back in 2011‚ after first receiving complaints.
 It’s not clear whether those have since resumed.

 While JPMorgan may have been the biggest perpetrator of such actions‚ we are certain it is not the only one.
 This lawsuit comes at a time when many banks are increasing efforts to collect on old credit card debts that many consumers amassed in the wake of the financial crisis.
 This is a tough situation for many people as it is‚ but its undoubtedly made worse when financial institutions take routine shortcuts that deprive customers of their legal rights throughout the process.

-If you are contemplating bankruptcy in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are contemplating bankruptcy in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call